devhelpr/prompttoform/planning.md

 - ✅ Added performance monitoring with memory and network tracking
 - ✅ Implemented session persistence with IndexedDB
 - ✅ Added advanced form flow visualization with node details
+- ✅ **NEW**: Removed icons from all tabs for cleaner UI
+- ✅ **NEW**: Consolidated flow tabs into single "Visual Flow" tab using FormFlowMermaid
+- ✅ **NEW**: Added dedicated "Update Form" button to sidebar with loading states
+- ✅ **NEW**: Implemented creation history display in sidebar with collapsible view
+- ✅ **NEW**: Updated keyboard shortcuts to match new tab structure (1-3)

 ### Key Features